Archive for October 2021

 In the next two verses, in Luke 10:31&32, we read, “And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
 And likewise a Levite, when he was at the place, came and looked [on him], and passed by on the other side.”

-The Samaritan Provided Assistance to the Wounded Man
+The Samaritan Provided Life Saving Assistance to the Wounded Man

 In Luke 10:33, we read next, “But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion [on him],”

-When the Jews accused Jesus of being a “Samaritan”, they were suggesting that He was a “half-breed” (perhaps because he was known to be from Nazareth, which is in the land given to the tribe of Zebulon, which is associated with the Gentiles and Galilee*), and therefore born of an “unfaithful mother”, and moreover they claimed that Jesus “hast a devil“.
+When the Jews accused Jesus of being a “Samaritan”, they were disdainfully implying that Jesus was of mixed-race and not entirely a full “Jew” (perhaps because he was known to be from Nazareth, which is in the land given to the tribe of Zebulon, which is associated with the Gentiles and Galilee*), and moreover they also claimed that Jesus “hast a devil“.
 We read this in John 8:47-49, which tells us where Jesus said, He that is of God heareth God’s words: ye therefore hear them not, because ye are not of God.
-Then answered the Jews, and said unto him, Say we not well that thou art a Samaritan, and hast a devil?
+Then answered the Jews, and said unto him, Say we not well that thou art a Samaritanand hast a devil?
 Jesus answered, I have not a devil; but I honour my Father, and ye do dishonour me.”
-So then, Jesus was accused of being “a Samaritan”, and because He is God in the Flesh, this is another reason that we can view Jesus as the “Good Samaritan”.
-And as the “Good Samaritan”, Jesus can be viewed as both the “Healer” and “Savior” of the whole world, coming from both “Jew and Gentile”.
+So then, Jesus was accused of being “a Samaritan”, and because Jesus is God in the Flesh, this is another reason that we can view Jesus as the “Good Samaritan”.
+Jesus is both fully God and fully man (a mixed heritage so to speak).
+And as the “Good Samaritan”, Jesus can be viewed as the “Healer” and “Savior” of the whole world, having inhabited both “Jew” and “Gentile” lands.

-Jesus met with some adversity when ministering to people in Samaritan villages (Luke 9:52&53) and initially told His disciples not to enter them (Matthew 10:5–6), because the Gospel had to first to be preached “to the lost sheep of the house of Israel.
-Nonetheless, Jesus shared the “Good News” with the Samaritans, most notably when ministering to a Samaritan woman at the well (John 4:4–26) and healing a Samaritan leper (Luke 17:11–19).
+Jesus met with some adversity when ministering to people in Samaritan villages (Luke 9:52&53) and initially told His disciples not to enter them (Matthew 10:5–6), because the Gospel had to first to be preached “to the lost sheep of the house of Israel“.
+Nonetheless, Jesus did witness to the Samaritans, most notably when ministering to a Samaritan woman at the well (John 4:4–26) and in healing a Samaritan leper (Luke 17:11–19).

 Moreover, we know that in Acts 1:8, Jesus told His disciples that, once under the power of the Holy Spirit (which would come to the disciples at Jerusalem at Pentecost), they would be His witnesses in Samaria after Jerusalem and Judea and then on to the entire earth.
 “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”